bcgov/mines-digital-trust/openshift/README.md

 ```

 #### deploy mines-permitting-wallet and mines-permitting-agent
-Deploy the wallet, once it is deployed, then deploy the agent.
+Deploy the wallet; on completion, deploy the agent.

 ```sh
 genDepls.sh -c mines-permitting-wallet -e dev